comrob/gdip/README.md

 [![Build Status](https://app.travis-ci.com/comrob/gdip.svg?branch=master)](https://app.travis-ci.com/github/comrob/gdip)

 This repository provides the optimal solution of the GDIP wchich enables to find a tight lower-bound for the Dubins Traveling Salesman Problem with Neighborhoods (DTSPN).
-The provided source codes are implemented in C++11 and support the following article published at RSS 2018 conference.
+The provided source codes are implemented in C++11 and presented at RSS 2018 conference.
+Please, cite the journal version.

 ```
-@INPROCEEDINGS{VANA-RSS-18,
+@article{vana20auro,
-    AUTHOR    = {Váňa, Petr and Faigl, Jan},
+  author = {Váňa, Petr and Faigl, Jan},
-    TITLE     = {Optimal Solution of the Generalized Dubins Interval Problem},
+  title = {Optimal Solution of the Generalized Dubins Interval Problem Finding the Shortest Curvature-constrained Path Through a Set of Regions},
-    BOOKTITLE = {Proceedings of Robotics: Science and Systems},
+  journal = {Autonomous Robots},
+  volume = {44},
+  number = {7},
-    YEAR      = {2018},
+  pages = {1359--1376},
-    ADDRESS   = {Pittsburgh, Pennsylvania},
-    MONTH     = {June},
+  year = {2020},
-    DOI       = {10.15607/RSS.2018.XIV.035}
+  doi = {10.1007/s10514-020-09932-x}
 }
 ```

 This paper has been nominated for **the best student paper**.